vidaaudrey/CatCraz/README.md

 # CatCraz
-CatCraz is a place for crazy cat lovers
+CatBook, formerly known as CatCraz,  is a app built for crazy cat lovers.

-It helps you get out of boredom, greatlly reduce the stress level, and ultimately improve your mental and physical health
+CatBook helps you get out of boredom, greatlly reduce your stress level, and ultimately improve your mental and physical health.

 ## Getting Started